-- 1. Vote and have their vote accurately counted. - 2.
-Cast a vote if in line at the official closing of the polls in that county. - 3.
+- 1. Vote and have his or her vote accurately counted. - 2.
+Cast a vote if he or she is in line at the official closing of the polls in that county. - 3.
 Ask for and receive assistance in voting. - 4.
-Receive up to two replacement ballots if a mistake is made prior to the ballot being cast. - 5.
-An explanation if their registration or identity is in question. - 6.
-Cast a provisional ballot if their registration or identity is in question. - 7.
-Written instructions to use when voting and, upon request, oral instructions in voting from elections officers. - 8.
+Receive up to two replacement ballots if he or she makes a mistake prior to the ballot being cast. - 5.
+An explanation if his or her registration or identity is in question. - 6.
+If his or her registration or identity is in question, cast a provisional ballot. - 7.
+Written instructions to use when voting, and, upon request, oral instructions in voting from elections officers. - 8.
 Vote free from coercion or intimidation by elections officers or any other person. - 9.
 Vote on a voting system that is in working condition and that will allow votes to be accurately cast.